kpagacz/metronome/README.md

 ## Examples
-I included some end to end examples of interacting with Metronome API.
+I included some end to end examples of interacting with Metronome API in the [examples folder](https://github.com/kpagacz/metronome/tree/app/examples).